nnja/python/website/content/03-intermediate-python/40-exceptions/99-exercise.md

 Notice that we started a new function scope with the `def` keyword, but didn't indent the next line of the function, the `print()` argument.

 You've probably also seen the more general `SyntaxError`.
 This one's probably obvious - something is misspelled, or the syntax is otherwise wrong.
-Python gives us a helpful little carrot `^` under the earliest point where the error was detected, however you'll have to learn to read this with a critical eye as sometimes the actual mistake precedes the invalid syntax.
+Python gives us a helpful little caret `^` under the earliest point where the error was detected, however you'll have to learn to read this with a critical eye as sometimes the actual mistake precedes the invalid syntax.
 For example:

 ```python
 >>> a = [4,